kenz68/kafka_spark_structured_streaming/README.md

 docker build --rm --build-arg AIRFLOW_DEPS="datadog,dask" --build-arg PYTHON_DEPS="flask_oauthlib>=0.9" -t puckel/docker-airflow .
 ```

+### Navigate back to main project `kafka_spark_structured_streaming`
 Then change the docker-compose-LocalExecutor.yml file with the one in this repo and add `requirements.txt` file in the folder.
 This will bind the Airflow container with Kafka and Spark container and necessary modules will automatically be installed:

 ```bash
 docker-compose -f docker-compose-LocalExecutor.yml up -d
 ```

-Now you have a running Airflow container and you can access the UI at `https://localhost:8080`
+Now you have a running Airflow container and you can access the UI at `https://localhost:8080` OR `http://localhost:8080/admin/`

+You can open docker desktop and click on `OPEN TO BROWSER` on the Airflow image.

 ## Apache Kafka